-• Observed wind speeds and FPI ratings.
-Neither wind speed nor FPI thresholds for deenergization were met for this event during the period of concern.
-The Birchim circuit did not consistently exceed the de-energized wind thresholds of 40 MPH sustained with gusts of 58 MPH.
-Peak wind across the Birchim circuit were measured at 63 mph, but this wind speed was an outlier and occurred only once.
-Other wind gusts across the circuit did not exceed 54 mph.
-4. An explanation of how the utility determined that the benefit of de-energization outweighed potential public safety risks, and analysis of the risks of de-energization against not de-energizing.
+- Observed wind speeds and FPI ratings.
+Wind speeds of 35 to 50 MPH with isolated gusts of up to 60 MPH were forecasted during the Period of Concern for the Eastern Sierra to include Inyo County, with an FPI rating of 13.
+Neither wind speed nor FPI thresholds for de-energization were met for this high threat event during the actual Period of Concern.
+The Birchim circuit did not consistently exceed the de-energization wind thresholds of 40 MPH sustained with gusts of 58 MPH.
+Peak wind across the Birchim (Segment 4) was measured at 53 MPH, but this wind speed was an outlier and occurred only once. - Relative humidity levels.
+Relative humidity levels for the Inyo County area were in the 5-15% range. - 3.
+An explanation of how the utility determined that the benefit of de-energization outweighed potential public safety risks, and analysis of the risks of de-energization against not de-energizing.
 The utility must identify and quantify customer, resident, and the general public risks and harms from de-energization and clearly explain risk models, risk assessment processes, and how the power disruptions to customers, residents, and the general public is weighed against the benefits of a proactive de-energization.

-For each de-energization event, SCE assesses and compares potential public safety risks associated with proactive de-energization (PSPS risk) and simulated wildfire risk (PSPS benefit in avoiding a wildfire) for all circuits in scope, using its PSPS In-Event Risk Comparison Tool.
-Inputs into this Tool include, among others, in-event weather and wildfire simulation models, as well as circuit-specific data.
+For each de-energization event, SCE assesses and compares potential public safety risks associated with proactive de-energization (PSPS risk) and simulated wildfire risk (PSPS benefit in avoiding a wildfire) for all circuits in scope, using its PSPS In-Event Risk Comparison Tool.12 Inputs into this Tool include, among others, in-event weather, and wildfire simulation models, as well as circuit-specific data.
 The results of the analysis are displayed on the Incident Commander Dashboard and used by Incident Commanders to inform de-energization decisions, in conjunction with other relevant quantitative and qualitative factors described in Section 2 of this report.
 Incident Commanders consider the output of the Tool to assess the risk versus the benefit of de-energization on a circuit-by-circuit basis.

-The comparative PSPS and wildfire risk estimates are based on the following circuit-specific criteria and information:
+The comparative PSPS and wildfire risk estimates are based on the following circuitspecific criteria and information: